penyland/infinity-toolkit-messaging/README.md

 - [Mediator](#mediator) - A bare bones mediator test.
 (WIP)
 - [Logging formatter](#logging-formatter) - logging formatter with a Visual Studio Code inspired theme and Serilog like formatting

-## Feature Modules
+# Feature modules
+Infinity.Toolkit.FeatureModules is a library that simplifies development applications where you want to split functionality in different modules.
+It is especially useful when you are working with vertical slices in a modular monolith or application.
-Let's you automatically register dependencies and endpoints in modules which simplifies development when you are working in feature slices.
+However though, the library can be used in any type of application.
+It let's you automatically register dependencies and endpoints in modules which simplifies development when you are working in feature slices.

 ### Quick Start
 To get started with Feature Modules there are two options: